Locations:

 Where is the inguinal ligament?

 At the bottom of the inguinal ligament is the inguinal ring and the inguinal canal.
 In men, the spermatic cord passes through these structures.
 In women, the round ligament of the uterus passes through.
-In both genders, nerves and blood vessels pass through the inguinal canal.
+In both sexes, nerves and blood vessels pass through the inguinal canal.

 Advertisement